You’re attending a Bar/Bat Mitzvah ceremony…

 So excited to celebrate with you as your guest.

-There are many ways to write a Bar/Bat Mitzvah blessing, and a ton of Bar Mitzvah card messages to choose from.
+There are many ways to write a Bar/Bat Mitzvah blessing, and even more Bar Mitzvah card messages to choose from.

-You don’t necessarily have to go the “normal” (boring) way.
-You can spice it up a bit, add a bit of good old Jewish wisdom or even write a short poem.
+You don’t necessarily have to go the “normal” (read: boring) way.
+You can spice it up a bit, add a bit of good old Jewish wisdom to the mix, or even write a short poem if you’re in a Shakespeare mood.

 Bottom line – anything can work.
-Be smart, be creative and be caring…
+Be smart, be creative, be thoughtful…